Galactose: Clinical significance

 Chronic systemic exposure of mice, rats, and Drosophila to D-galactose causes the acceleration of senescence (aging).
-It has been reported that high dose exposure of D-galactose (120 mg/kg) can cause reduced sperm concentration and sperm motility in rodent and has been extensively used as an aging model when administered subcutaneous.
+It has been reported that high dose exposure of D-galactose (120 mg/kg) can cause reduced sperm concentration and sperm motility in rodents and has been extensively used as an aging model when administered subcutaneously.

 Two studies have suggested a possible link between galactose in milk and ovarian cancer.
 Other studies show no correlation, even in the presence of defective galactose metabolism.
 More recently, pooled analysis done by the Harvard School of Public Health showed no specific correlation between lactose-containing foods and ovarian cancer, and showed statistically insignificant increases in risk for consumption of lactose at 30 g/day.
 More research is necessary to ascertain possible risks.

 Some ongoing studies suggest galactose may have a role in treatment of focal segmental glomerulosclerosis (a kidney disease resulting in kidney failure and proteinuria).
 This effect is likely to be a result of binding of galactose to FSGS factor.

 Galactose is a component of the antigens (chemical markers) present on blood cells that distinguish blood type within the ABO blood group system.
 In O and A antigens, there are two monomers of galactose on the antigens, whereas in the B antigens there are three monomers of galactose.

 A disaccharide composed of two units of galactose, galactose-alpha-1,3-galactose (alpha-gal), has been recognized as a potential allergen present in mammal meat.
 Alpha-gal allergy may be triggered by lone star tick bites.

 Galactose in sodium saccharin solution has also been found to cause conditioned flavor avoidance in adult female rats within a laboratory setting when combined with intragastric injections.
-The reason for this flavor avoidance is still unknown, however it is possible that a decrease in the levels of the enzymes required to convert galactose to glucose in the liver of the rats could be responsible.
+The reason for this flavor avoidance is still unknown.
+However, a decrease in the levels of the enzymes required to convert galactose to glucose in the liver of the rats could be responsible.